iamalwaysuncomfortable/iamalwaysuncomfortable.github.io/resume.md

 **Description:**

-Co-Founder of Bitfold, a game developer focused on MMO and Mobile Social Games.
-Bitfold worked on both original game titles and the games of major clients such as Wargaming.net, Playdom (acquired by Disney), and Atari.
+Co-Founder of Bitfold, a game developer focused on mobile social games.
+Bitfold worked on both original game titles & the games of major clients such as Wargaming.net, Playdom (acquired by Disney), & Atari

-Personally worked on 12+ games using varying tech stacks with special focus on designing analytics backends.
-Analytics backends generally included dashboards and microservices that ran a variety of supervised learning models focused on recommending actions to players.
+Responsibilities:
+- Produced & guided technical direction for 6 games using varying tech stacks.
+Implemented a unified analytics backend for all game engines used to produce client games

-Oversaw a mix of onshore/offshore teams for each project ranging between 4-15 people per project.
+- Oversaw a mix of onshore/offshore teams for each project ranging between 4-15 people per project
+- Negotiated new game development details, managed client expectations, oversaw ongoing operation of games

 <br>